dao-to-earth/d2d-deal-v1/README.md

 #### `src/components`

-The src/components directory contains Vue.js components.
-Components make up the different parts of your page and can be reused and imported into views directory.
+The src/components directory contains Vue.js components.<br /> Components make up the different parts of your page and can be reused and imported into views directory.

 #### `src/composables`